 - radiotherapy – have you had or will you be having this treatment?

-Taking this option not only excludes your breast cancer but any claims arising from the breast cancer or its treatment.
-For example, if you are taking tamoxifen and you have DVT (deep vein thrombosis), this would not be covered as it could be attributed to the tamoxifen you’re taking as part of your breast cancer treatment.
-Speak to your doctor before considering this option.
+However, this option not only excludes your breast cancer but also any claims arising from the breast cancer or its treatment.
+For example, if you are taking tamoxifen as part of your breast cancer treatment and you have a DVT (deep vein thrombosis), this would not be covered as it may have been caused by the tamoxifen.
+Speak to your GP or specialist team before considering excluding claims from a policy that relate to your breast cancer.
 You must still give your full medical details to the insurance company providing your cover.

 The EHIC is not an alternative to travel insurance.
 It will not cover any private medical healthcare or costs such as being flown back to the UK.
 Therefore, it is important to have both an EHIC and a valid travel insurance policy.